cgabriel5/nodecliac/README.md

 #### Flags (boolean)

 - If flag does not require input and is more a switch (yes/no boolean) then append `?` to the flag.
-- Though not required, doing so will let the auto-completion engine know the flag does not require value auto-completion.
+- Though not required, doing so will let the completion engine know the flag does not require a value.

 ```acmap
 mycliprogram.command = [